-Even after numerous states legalized marijuana, mailing it remains a federal offense in the United States.
+Even after numerous states legalized marijuana, mailing cannabis remains a federal offense in the United States.
 Although the war is not yet won, this is good news for the industry.
 The incentive system at the US Postal Service and other commercial carriers like as FedEx, for example, hasn’t made matters any simpler.
 With a $ 50,000 incentive, staff become extra attentive in their search for illicit substances.

 Marijuana restrictions in certain states are beginning to relax.
 As a consequence, especially in legal jurisdictions, it may appear that you may do whatever you want with cannabis products.